 The situation is changing rapidly and the surgery needs to make changes to the way it works to accommodate this:

-- We will operate a telephone triage service all day .
+- For URGENT problems we will operate a telephone triage service.
+Ideally we would like to phone before 10:30am.
 When you ring, you will be rung back by a clinician and hopefully managed over the telephone where possible.

 - This means that if you have a health concern you will need to ring the surgery on the day that you want to be called back on or seen (if necessary).
 Ensure you give your telephone number.

 - If the clinician feels that you need to be seen then they will organise an appointment for you ON THAT DAY

 - We are asking patients not to arrive early at their appointment time so that we minimise time spent in the waiting room.
 Wait outside the surgery or in your car if you are early.